 In the event of a flight cancellation, the airline has a legal obligation to offer you either a full refund or rerouting to your destination in Asia on the next available flight.

-If your flight falls under the European EU261 passenger rights regulation (departing from the EU or operated by a European airline arriving in the EU), note that an airspace closure is considered an “extraordinary circumstance”.
+If your flight falls under the European EU261 passenger rights regulation (departing from the EU or operated by a European airline arriving in the EU), note that a sudden airspace closure due to a conflict is considered an “extraordinary circumstance”.
 This means the airline will likely not pay you the standard financial compensation (€600).
 However, they must still provide care and assistance (meals, hotel, transfers) if you are stranded during a layover.

 🛡️ Check your insurance coverage